 - Onion powder

-- Cayenne pepper (this is where it gets heat)
+- Cayenne pepper (adds the heat)

 - Black pepper